aaronparker/LatestUpdate/README.md

 This is a re-write of the Update scripts found here: [https://github.com/aaronparker/MDT/tree/master/Updates](https://github.com/aaronparker/MDT/tree/master/Updates).
 Re-writing the scripts as a module enables better code management and publishing the module to the PowerShell Gallery for simpler installation.

+## Release and Publishing

+Once the module is ready, it will be bumped to version 1.0.1.x and published to the PowerShell Gallery.

 [appveyor-badge]: https://ci.appveyor.com/api/projects/status/s4g24puifpegq7kf/branch/master?svg=true
 [appveyor-build]: https://ci.appveyor.com/project/aaronparker/latestupdate/
 [psgallery-badge]: https://img.shields.io/powershellgallery/dt/latestupdate.svg